Bobby Berk

-Bobby Berk is an Emmy winning television host, author and interior designer.
-He stars in the Netflix series Queer Eye as the interior design expert.
+Bobby Berk is an American interior designer, television personality, and writer.
+The recipient of one Primetime Emmy Award, and four nominations, he starred in the Netflix series Queer Eye as the interior design expert for its first eight seasons.

 Early life

 Berk was born in Houston, Texas to a young mother and then adopted by his maternal aunt and her husband, Connie and Jerry Berk.
 He grew up in Mount Vernon, Missouri in the middle of Amish farm country.
 Berk cites that being gay in the Bible Belt and attending an Assemblies of God church throughout his childhood was difficult, and that he faced both internal and external homophobia growing up.

 Berk left home at the age of fifteen.
-He landed in Springfield, Missouri and got a job at Applebee's, in Branson, sleeping in his car or staying with friends.
+He landed in Springfield, Missouri, and got a job at Applebee's in Branson, sleeping in his car or staying with friends.
 He drove home for school as a sophomore and attended Kickapoo High School for junior year.
 He then worked as a telemarketer for MCI Communications.
 It was through this job that he first met his biological father.
 Just before he turned eighteen, he moved to Denver, Colorado, where he got a gig at the Bombay Company.

 Career

 Berk relocated to New York City in 2003.
-He found employment at Restoration Hardware and Bed, Bath and Beyond before moving on to Portico, a high-end home furnishing company.
+He found employment at Restoration Hardware and Bed Bath & Beyond before moving on to Portico, a high-end home furnishing company.
 With no high school diploma or formal training he worked his way up to creative director.

-After Portico folded in 2006, Berk launched his online store, Bobby Berk Home, in 2006, opening his first store in SoHo, Manhattan a year later.
+After Portico folded, Berk launched his online store, Bobby Berk Home, in 2006, opening his first store in SoHo, Manhattan a year later.
 Midtown Miami, Florida followed in 2010 as well as Midtown Atlanta, Georgia.
 He later launched Bobby Berk Interiors + Design, specializing in interior design services, whose headquarters is in Downtown Los Angeles.
-He has appeared on television networks such as HGTV, NBC, CBS, and Bravo.
+He appeared on television networks such as HGTV, NBC, CBS, and Bravo.
+Through his businesses, Berk has his own line of wallpaper, furniture, and art.

-He has been the design expert on the Netflix series Queer Eye since 2018.
-Berk appeared in Taylor Swift's "You Need to Calm Down" music video.
+In 2018, Berk began starring as the interior design expert on the Netflix reality series Queer Eye.
+During his time on Queer Eye, he appeared alongside his castmates in Taylor Swift's "You Need to Calm Down" music video.
+Berk announced in 2023 that he would be departing the series after its eighth season, which aired in January 2024.
+He elaborated on his decision when the season released, explaining that he had already planned his next projects and thus chose not to re-sign his contract upon Netflix's decision to renew Queer Eye a year after their original contracts ended in 2022.

-Berk has his own line of wallpaper, furniture, and art, and runs an interior design business.

 In 2021, Berk competed in season six of The Masked Singer as the wild card contestant "Caterpillar".
-He was eliminated alongside Willie Robertson as "Mallard" in Group B semi-final's episode.
+He was eliminated alongside Willie Robertson as "Mallard" in the Group B semi-finals.